By: Jit Ping Lee

 While motivations for calling for Assange’s release differ, they largely center around Assange’s alleged mistreatment in prison and the protection of the First amendment.

-Paula Iasella, an organizer of the event, said some people still support Assange’s case even though they don’t “care much about Julian Assange … but they care about the first amendment,” impacting the strategy the movement takes.
+Paula Iasella, a co-organizer of the event, said some people still support Assange’s case even though they don’t “care much about Julian Assange … but they care about the first amendment,” impacting the strategy the movement takes.

 “If you care about human rights, if you care about the First Amendment, you should care about Julian Assange,” Iasella said.
 “That’s what it comes down to.
 For me, it’s both.”